 Spencer Thornton Banks was an African American commercial artist.
-He was born on June 5, 1912, in Clarksdale, Mississippi, and moved to St. Louis where he graduated from Sumner High School and attended Webster College.
+On June 5, 1912, he was born in Clarksdale, Mississippi, and moved to Saint Louis where he graduated from Sumner High School and attended Webster College.

-Before enlisting in the Navy, Banks’ art had been exhibited at the City Art Museum in 1939 and 1941.
-He later took classes and exhibited his work at the People’s Art Center, the first fully-integrated arts community center in St. Louis, which he helped found in 1942.
+Before enlisting in the Navy, Banks’ art was exhibited at the City Art Museum in 1939 and 1941.
+He later took classes and exhibited his work at the People’s Art Center, the first fully integrated arts community center in St. Louis, which he helped found in 1942.
 Banks also taught at Washington Technical High School.

 Banks published two comic strips in St. Louis Argus starting around 1939, one being Pokenia.
 It is unknown if either of his comic strips were syndicated.
 Banks was one of only a few known early African American artists creating a comic strip featuring an all-Black cast.